razee-io/Razee/README.md

       If you need to reset any of the `OAuth` credentials then you can start over by opening a mongo shell to your instance and running `db.meteor_accounts_loginServiceConfiguration.remove({})`.

-### Intalling Watchkeeper in every cluster that you want to monitor
+### Installing Watch Keeper in every cluster that you want to monitor

 1. Install Watch Keeper in every cluster that you want to monitor.
 The cluster where you install Watch Keeper can be a different cluster than the one where